-The Company's investment record and recent portfolio activity are explained in more depth in the Investment Managers' Report.
-They also outline the themes they expect will drive Japan's equity markets over the medium-term, and the reasons for their optimism about the Company's long-term prospects.
+However, the Board shares the Managers' conviction that good quality companies with strong growth prospects will always outperform in the long run.
+The Company's investment record and recent portfolio activity are explained in more depth in the Investment Managers' Report on page 11.
+The Managers also outline the reasons for their optimism about Japan's very favourable long-term prospects, and the positive implications this has for the Company's ability to rebuild strong performance.